OpenAI API openai bad-request api

 Frequently Asked Questions

-Q: Is a 400 Bad Request error always my fault as the client?
+Q: Is a 400 Bad Request a server-side or client-side error?

-Q: Can rate limiting cause a 400 error?
+Q: Can exceeding token limits for a model cause a 400 error?